Inuktitut: Inuit Nunaat and Inuit Nunangat

 Throughout Inuit Nunaat and Inuit Nunangat the Inuktut is used to refer to Inuktitut and all other dialects.

 It is used by Inuit Tapiriit Kanatami, the Inuit Circumpolar Council, and the Government of Nunavut throughout Inuit Nunaat and Inuit Nunangat.

 Phonology

 Eastern dialects of Inuktitut have fifteen consonants and three vowels (which can be long or short).
 Consonants are arranged with six places of articulation: bilabial, labiodental, alveolar, palatal, velar and uvular; and three manners of articulation: voiceless stops, voiced continuants and nasals, as well as two additional sounds—voiceless fricatives.
 Natsilingmiutut has an additional consonant //ɟ//, a vestige of the retroflex consonants of Proto-Inuit.
-Inuinnaqtun has one fewer consonant, as //s// and //ɬ// have merged into //h//.
+Inuinnaqtun has one less consonant, as //s// and //ɬ// have merged into //h//.
 All dialects of Inuktitut have only three basic vowels and make a phonological distinction between short and long forms of all vowels.
 In Inuujingajut—Nunavut standard Roman orthography—long vowels are written as a double vowel.